apache/incubator-retired-corinthia/README.md

 # Platforms and dependencies

-Corinthia builds and runs on iOS, OS X, Linux and Windows.
+Corinthia builds and runs on OS X, Linux and Windows.

 To build DocFormats, you will need to have the following installed: